by Susan Flantzer © Unofficial Royalty 2020

 Grand Duchess Ekaterina (Catherine) Alexeievna, born Princess Sophie Auguste Friederike of Anhalt-Zerbst, was the wife of Grand Duke Peter Feodorovich (the future Peter III, Emperor of All Russia), the heir to the Russian throne.
 Peter’s maternal aunt Elizabeth, Empress of All Russia, the daughter of Peter I (the Great), Emperor of All Russia, was unmarried.
 Peter had been born Prince Karl Peter Ulrich of Holstein-Gottorp, the son of Karl Friedrich, reigning Duke of Holstein-Gottorp and Grand Duchess Anna Petrovna of Russia, the elder of the two surviving daughters of Peter I (the Great), Emperor of All Russia.
 Peter’s mother died at the age of 20, three months after his birth.
 His father died when Peter was eleven-years-old and he became the reigning Duke of Holstein-Gottorp.
 Three years later, in 1742, Peter’s life dramatically changed when his unmarried maternal aunt, his mother’s younger sister, Elizabeth, Empress of All Russia, declared him her heir and brought him to St. Petersburg, Russia.

 Peter was unpopular and few were looking forward to his reign.
 After he became Emperor of All Russia, Peter did little to win the support of Empress Elizabeth’s friends and courtiers.
-His foreign policy also did little to win him supporters.
-The last straw for Peter may have been the way he treated the Russian army.
+His foreign policy also did little to win supporters.
+The last straw for Peter may have been how he treated the Russian army.
 Peter abolished “the guard within the guard”, a group within the Preobrazhensky Regiment, created by Empress Elizabeth as her personal guard in remembrance for their support in the coup which brought her to the throne.
 He replaced “the guard within the guard” with his own Holstein guard and often spoke about their superiority over the Russian army.

 A conspiracy to overthrow Peter and place Catherine on the throne was planned and centered around the five Orlov brothers, with Grigory, Catherine’s lover, and Alexei being the main conspirators.
 On July 9, 1762 (June 29 in Old Style, the feast day of St. Peter and Paul), at Peterhof, a celebration on the occasion of Peter’s name day was planned.
 It was no coincidence that the conspirators chose this time for their attack.
 The day before, Peter was to travel from Oranienbaum to Peterhof.
-The brothers Alexei Orlov and Grigory Orlov made preparations in the weeks before the planned celebration.
+The brothers Alexei Orlov and Grigory Orlov made preparations during the weeks before the planned celebration.
 With threats and bribes of vodka and money, the Orlov brothers set up the guards against Peter.

 Peter ordered his Holstein guards to take up defensive positions at Peterhof.
-They did so but were afraid to tell Peter that they had no cannonballs to fire.
-Peter thought about fleeing but was told that there were no horses available because his entourage had all arrived in carriages.
-Learning that Catherine and the Guards were approaching Peterhof, Peter made a desperate decision to sail Kronstadt, a fortress on an island.
+They did so but were afraid to tell Peter they had no cannonballs to fire.
+Peter thought about fleeing but was told no horses were available because his entourage had all arrived in carriages.
+Learning that Catherine and the Guards were approaching Peterhof, Peter made a desperate decision to sail to Kronstadt, a fortress on an island.
 Upon arrival, Peter was refused admittance because all those in the fortress had sworn allegiance to Catherine.
 Peter rejected the advice of his advisors to go to the Prussian army and returned to Oranienbaum.

 Peter and his Holstein guards were behind the gates at Oranienbaum when Alexei Orlov and his men surrounded Oranienbaum.
-Peter sent a message that he would renounce the throne if he, his mistress, and his favorite Russian general would be allowed to go to Holstein.
-Catherine sent Grigori Orlov along with a Russian general to Oranienbaum insisting that Peter must write out a formal announcement of abdication in his own handwriting.
+Peter sent a message that he would renounce the throne if he, his mistress, and his favorite Russian general were allowed to go to Holstein.
+Catherine sent Grigori Orlov and a Russian general to Oranienbaum insisting that Peter must write out a formal announcement of abdication in his own handwriting.
 Grigori Orlov was to deal with the abdication and the general was to lure Peter out of Oranienbaum and back to Peterhof to prevent any bloodshed.
 Grigori Orlov rode back to Peterhof with the signed abdication announcement and the general convinced Peter to go to Peterhof and beg Catherine for mercy.
 Upon arrival at Peterhof, Peter was arrested and taken by Alexei Orlov to Ropsha Palace, a country estate outside of St. Petersburg.

 Catherine had to deal with the same dilemma that Empress Elizabeth had to deal with regarding Ivan VI who she had deposed – keeping a former emperor around was a threat to her throne.
 Catherine intended to send Peter to Shlisselburg Fortress where Ivan VI, who had been deposed in 1741 as an infant, was still imprisoned.
 However, Catherine did not have to deal with a living deposed emperor for long.